system-oni800/docker-cent6-bitnami-redmine3.2/README.md

 ```
 $./build.sh | tee logfile 2>&1
 ```
-if you keep the build-log to a file
+If you keep the build-log into a file using stdout via pipe-queue.

 [Execute]
 ```